postgrespro/pg_logging/README.md

 --------------------

     get_log(
-        flush               true
+        flush				bool default true
     )

+    get_log(
+		from_position		int
+    )

 This function is used to fetch the logged information.
 The information is similar to the data that postgres writes to log files.

 `flush` means that fetched data will not be returned on next query calls.
+By default it's true.

+`from_position` is used as fail-safe case, when a client specifies until which position it already has data.
+This position should be equal to `position` field from `log_item`.
+If there was wraparound there is a chance that the position will be invalid and query will raise an error.
+In this case the client should use `get_log(flush bool)` function (and possibly increase the ring buffer size).

 Logs are stored in the ring buffer which means that non fetched data will be rewritten in the buffer wraparounds.
 Since reading position should be